-The NSBRI is responsible for the development of countermeasures and risk mitigation strategies to alleviate the deleterious effects of long-duration space flight and the support of applied space biomedical research directed toward this specific goal.
-Its mission is to lead a national effort in integrated, critical path space biomedical research that supports NASA's Bioastronautics Strategy by focusing on the enabling of long-term human presence in, development of, and exploration of space.
+The NSBRI is responsible for the development of countermeasures and risk-mitigation strategies to alleviate the deleterious effects of long-duration space flight and the support of applied space biomedical research directed toward this specific goal.
+Its mission is to lead a national effort in integrated, critical path space biomedical research that supports NASA's Vision for Space Exploration by focusing on the enabling of long-term human presence in, development of, and exploration of space.
 This is accomplished by:

-- designing and testing effective countermeasures to address the biological and environmental impediments to long-term human space flight; - defining the molecular, cellular, organ-level, and integrated responses and mechanistic relationships that ultimately determine these impediments, where such activity is essential for the development of novel countermeasures; - establishing biomedical support technologies to maximize human performance in space, reducing biomedical hazards to an acceptable level, and delivering quality medical care; - transferring and disseminating the biomedical advances in knowledge and technology to the general benefit of mankind; and - ensuring open involvement of a diverse scientific community, industry, and the public at large in the Institute's activities and fostering a robust partnership with NASA, particularly through NASA's Lyndon B. Johnson Space Center. - NSBRI is well aligned with the Vision for Space Exploration.
+- designing and testing effective countermeasures to address the biological and environmental impediments to long-term human space flight; - defining the molecular, cellular, organ-level, and integrated responses and mechanistic relationships that ultimately determine these impediments, where such activity is essential for the development of novel countermeasures; - establishing biomedical support technologies to maximize human performance in space, reducing biomedical hazards to an acceptable level, and delivering quality medical care; - transferring and disseminating the biomedical advances in knowledge and technology to the general benefit of mankind; and - ensuring open involvement of a diverse scientific community, industry, and the public at large in the Institute's activities and fostering a robust partnership with NASA, particularly through NASA's Lyndon B. Johnson Space Center.